-There are many frameworks available these days from Twitter Bootstrap, CSS Fluid and Responsive Grids to Unsemantic, etc. You can see the complete list of good and professional and lightweight frameworks available in the market for free.
-Due to this the confusion arises like which one to choose for your website or web application projects etc.
+These days, many frameworks are available, from Twitter Bootstrap, CSS Fluid and Responsive Grids to Unsemantic, etc. You can see the complete list of good and professional, and lightweight frameworks available in the market for free.
+Due to this, confusion arises like which one to choose for your website or web application projects, etc.

-Being a Front-end developer, User Interface and Usability expert I thought to build one pretty minimal CSS framework, but by looking at the following frameworks and the competition in this web world – thought to drop my idea :) Yeh anyways I will always share some good scripts as you can see in my Author profile.
+Being a Front-end developer, User Interface, and Usability expert, I thought to build one pretty minimal CSS framework, but by looking at the following frameworks and the competition in this web world – I thought to drop my idea :) Yeh, anyways I will always share some good scripts, as you can see in my Author profile.

 The following are a few of my favorite CSS Front-end frameworks available in the market today: